Nicola1971/Analytics4Evo/README.md

 NOTE : this package is developed for Evolution cms 1.3/1.4 To work with 1.2 release you need to set to "modxevo" the "cms" option in module and plugin settings.

-# Customizable charts/widgets in module plugin settings
+# Customizable charts/widgets in module and plugins settings

 ## DashboardAnalytics4Evo widget plugin
 ### Sessions Chart